 - Security: These gentlemen make sure no unwanted guests are at your table.
 They also make sure everyone has a safe time at the club.

-- Drawers: Easily store your valuables securely, so you’re free to dance or move about the club.
+- Storage: Easily store your valuables securely, so you’re free to dance or move about the club.